 (a) may be imposed when the inspector is appointed or at a later time; and

-(b) may be varied or cancelled by the Director General by written notice to the inspector.
+(b) may be varied or cancelled by the CEO by written notice to the inspector.

+[Section 35 amended by No. 28 of 2006 s.
+354.]

 36. Identification card

-(1) The Director General is to issue an identification card to each inspector, other than police officers.
+(1) The CEO is to issue an identification card to each inspector, other than police officers.

 (2) An inspector, other than a police officer, must produce his or her identification card if requested to do so by a person in respect of whom the inspector is about to exercise, is exercising or has exercised, any of the inspector’s powers.

-(3) A person who ceases to be an inspector must, as soon as practicable, return his or her identification card to the Director General.
+(3) A person who ceases to be an inspector must, as soon as practicable, return his or her identification card to the CEO.

+[Section 36 amended by No. 28 of 2006 s.
+354.]

 Division 2 — Functions and powers of inspectors

 37. Functions and powers of inspectors